grokify/fastly-guide-compute/docs/compute/packaging.md

 ## Tarball Format

-The file should be named `your-sanitized-package-name.tar.gz` and have the following files:
+The file should be named `your-sanitized-package-name.tar.gz` and should minimally have the following files:

 ```
 your-sanitized-package-name/bin/main.wasm